 - Open terminal by clicking "Applications --> System Tools --> Terminal" or through Keyboard shortcut

 - Go to this link and click on "Audacity macOS DMG" to download .dmg file, save this file in your computer.

-- Once the download has completed to your Downloads folder, double-click the DMG file to mount it.
+- Once the download is completed and the downloaded file has been saved in your Downloads folder, double-click the DMG file to mount it.
 (Some browsers may offer the option to automatically open the DMG file for you.)